Fall Wedding Flower Ideas From Our Favorite Florists

 As the owner of Seaport Flowers in Brooklyn, New York, Amy Gardella has been helping couples throw chic urban affairs since 1997 (she also works with newlyweds at home, too, by offering interior design services!).

 Gardella’s secret for success?
 Choose unexpected varieties of flowers that are readily available, add berries, then set them all against a dramatic backdrop of jet-black, which helps softer hues come alive.
 Here, compotes and towering tapers highlight blushing clusters of peonies and amaryllis, along with gloriosa lilies and andromeda.

-By incorporating the same inky privet berries as in the table centerpieces, this bouquet takes on the rich feel of a Dutch painting (and stays cohesive with the rest of the decor).
-"Brides want romance on their wedding day, but not all go for over-the-top girlie,” notes Gardella.
+By incorporating the same inky privet berries as in the table centerpieces, this bouquet takes on the rich feel of a Dutch painting.
+To balance the pale pinks and peaches of these utterly feminine dinner-plate dahlias and ranunculus, Gardella used the dark berries and a plum ribbon to add a sophisticated edge.
+“Brides want romance on their wedding day, but not all go for over-the-top girlie,” notes Gardella.